ENGLAND RETURN IN 2024

 Mark is Client Relationship Manager at Nottinghamshire County Cricket Club, where he is embarking on his 15th season at Trent Bridge.
 He played a key role in the inception of the charity back in 2008, applying for charitable status as well as ensuring the correct governance was in place during the early stages of the Trent Bridge Community Trust.
 Mark has an extensive background in Hotel Management including, working as a Hotel Inspector for the English Tourist Board as well as serving for 6 years as Director of Sales at an Intercontinental Hotels property before joining Trent Bridge.

 Jo previously worked for Yorkshire Bank for almost 35 years in both Sheffield and Nottingham acting as a Private Manager with them for the last 12 years.
 She is very proud of her Yorkshire roots but loves her adopted city of Nottingham where she has lived for the past 28 years.
 Alongside her work with the Trent Bridge Community Trust she is also a Trustee with Dance 4, Young Creative Awards, and Musicworks and sits on the Development Board for Nottingham Trent University.
 She is currently Chair for Samit Patel and his Testimonial Year 2017.

 Paul is a retired Chartered Accountant, having been a Partner in a large firm of Accountants.
 He has been a Trustee of the Trent Bridge Community Trust since April 2014.
-He is also a member of the General Committee of Nottinghamshire County Cricket Club, as part of this he has direct responsibility for Heritage at Trent Bridge, being Chair of the Heritage Working Group.
-Paul is also involved in athletics being President and Treasurer of Notts Athletic Club and was elected a Life Member in 2014.
+He is also a member of the General Committee of Nottinghamshire County Cricket Club and has responsibilities for the finances of the club as the Treasurer and chair of the Finance, Audit and Risk Sub-Committee.
+Paul was also involved in athletics for many years having been President and Treasurer of Notts Athletic Club and was elected a Life Member in 2014.
 Paul is passionate that all children should be given an equal chance in life, whatever their family circumstances.
 Paul became a Trustee to try and make this happen.

 Follow us for latest news and behind the scenes exploits.